logo

 Susannah Davis Shattuck was born on February 19, 1769 in Greenwich, Hampshire County, Massachusetts.
 She was the daughter of Captain Isaac Davis and his second wife, Elizabeth Powers.

-She married Captain Stephen Shattuck on April 29, 1789 in Keene, Cheshire County, New Hampshire.
+When she was 20, she married Stephen Shattuck on April 29, 1789 in Keene, Cheshire County, New Hampshire.
 They were married by Thomas Baker, Esq.
-Stephen was born on February 5, 1760 in Pepperell, Middlesex County, Massachusetts.
-His parents were Samuel (Samuel, Samuel, John, William Shattuck) and Elizabeth Wesson.

-They had at least one daughter, Cynthia Shattuck who was born on October 31, 1789 in Keene.
+They had at least one daughter, Cynthia Shattuck Baker who was born on October 31, 1789 in Keene.
+She married David Baker.

 Children of Isaac Davis